 Several key components influence workforce dynamics:

-• Attitudes and Behaviors: Employees' attitudes towards work, management, and company culture significantly impact workplace dynamics.
-A positive work environment fosters collaboration and innovation, while negative dynamics can lead to disengagement and high turnover rates.
+- Attitudes and Behaviors: Employees' attitudes towards work, management, and company culture significantly impact workplace dynamics.
+A positive work environment fosters collaboration and innovation and can promote employee wellness, while negative dynamics can lead to disengagement and high turnover rates.

 Understanding and effectively managing workforce dynamics directly influences an organization’s ability to achieve its strategic goals.
 For example,